 If you go for a short jog or walk around and things aren’t starting to loosen up and feel better, then you may be dealing with acute pain and not DOMS.
 Although you might feel sore during the first mile or so of a jog, it shouldn’t last if you’re really dealing with DOMS.

-Make sure that you incorporate some of these tips into your running routine like stretching and taking an ice bath because they will help quite a bit with keeping DOMS at bay.
+Make sure that you incorporate some of these tips into your running routine.
+Stretch or take an ice bath, because they will help quite a bit with keeping DOMS at bay.
 As they say, an ounce of prevention is worth a pound of cure.